Lurker00/DX150-firmware/README.md

     rkflashtool v
     rkflashtool n

-to check if `rkflashtool` sees and recognizes your DX200.
+to check if `rkflashtool` sees and recognizes your device.

 ### Flash the firmware
 Change the current working directory in **Terminal** to one where you have unzipped firmware files, e.g.